ami-amai/neurosama-of-undying/README.md

 # Neuro-Sama of Undying

-Add in your Minecraft the Neuro-Sama of Undying or the Evil of Undying (Totem of Undying)
+This resourcepack replaces the default Totem of Undying with one of the following:

 <Details>
         <summary>Neuro-Sama of Undying</summary>